tomcrick/ISSEP2016/README.md

-# LaTiCE2016
+# ISSEP 2016
-Paper for 4th International Conference on Learning and Teaching in Computing and Engineering (LaTiCE 2016)
+Paper for 9th International Conference on Informatics in Schools (ISSEP 2016)